-Proteq has established a Risk Management System (see figure Risk Management) that is aimed at a controlled and effective achievement of the strategic objectives.
+Athora Netherlands (and therefore Proteq) has implemented a Risk Management System (see figure Risk Management) that is aimed at a controlled and effective achievement of the strategic objectives.
 It relates risks to the strategic, financial and operational objectives as well as to the objectives in the areas of sustainability and reputation.
 The framework consists of organisational, control and culture components.
-The management of Proteq recognises that transparency is a vital element in effective risk management.
+The management of Athora Netherlands recognises that transparency is a vital element in effective risk management.
 The Executive Board, which is responsible for setting the Risk Management System, monitors that the desired culture and level of risk awareness are translated into identifiable aspects, such as desirable behaviour, details of the risk appetite or criteria for evaluation of employees.

 The guidelines in the Risk Management System enable risk assessments to be performed properly and efficiently.
 These guidelines apply to the entire organisation.
-Proteq encourages an open corporate culture in which risks can be discussed, employees responsible to share knowledge on risks and (pro)active risk management is appreciated.
+Athora Netherlands encourages an open corporate culture in which risks are to be discussed, employees feel responsible to share knowledge on risks and (pro)active risk management is appreciated.

-The established Integrated Control Framework (ICF), part of the Risk Management System, provides the basis for the internal control system consisting of key controls (process, general IT and application) and management controls measuring risk maturity and performance within Proteq.
+The implemented Integrated Control Framework (ICF), part of the Risk Management System, provides the basis for the internal control system consisting of key controls (process, general IT and application) and management controls measuring risk maturity and performance within Athora Netherlands.

 The management of Business Lines and Functions is responsible for day-to-day operations within the Risk Management System, schedules testing of operating effectiveness of key controls.
-The Management Controls, divided in different components, are assessed periodically by a management Self Assessment and are monitored risk based by second line Risk.
+The Management Controls, divided in different components, are assessed periodically by a management Self-Assessment and are monitored risk-based by second line Risk.